-Eligibility criteria 1: Applicant Descriptions EOI Full application 1.9 The lead applicant materially complies with all: obligations under employment contracts, industrial agreements and awards codes of conduct and practice relevant to conditions of service and to the relations between the applicants and the employees employed by the applicant applicable Workplace Health and Safety legislation.
+Eligibility criteria 1: Applicant Descriptions EOI Full application 1.9 The applicant materially complies with all: obligations under employment contracts, industrial agreements and awards codes of conduct and practice relevant to conditions of service and to the relations between the applicants and the employees employed by the applicant applicable Workplace Health and Safety legislation.
 Declaration of compliance.
 Declaration of compliance.
-1.10 The lead applicant must achieve Foreign Investment Review Board (FIRB) approval before commencement of the project should it be required.
-N/A When applicable, obtaining FIRB approval will be a requirement of the funding agreement.
+1.10 The applicant must achieve Foreign Investment Review Board (FIRB) approval before commencement of the project should it be required.
+N/A Evidence required